- Open Access

 Well over half-793- of the subjects (81%) were on oral hypoglycaemic agents, 64 (7%) were on insulin and 108 (11%) and 9(1%) respectively were on combination of insulin and OHA and sole dietary management respectively.

-Frequency of occurrence of the components of the metabolic syndrome is depicted in Figure 1:
+The distribution of the components of the metabolic syndrome is depicted in Figure 1:

 For two components, the most frequent combinations were central obesity and reduced HDL-C (51.6% in women and 57.5% in men), for three components, the most frequent combinations were central obesity, hypertension and reduced HDL- (42.2% in women and 37.8% in men) and for four components (6.2% in women and 4.5% in men).